REU: Sensors in Earth, Oceans, and Space Science –

 Mentor: Dr. Kalle Matso and Dr. Bror Jonsson

 Our technology-driven society is dependent upon satellite technology for communication, navigation, and national security, as well as upon a reliable power grid for everyday needs such as money transactions, job functions, and food storage.
 These infrastructure systems are vulnerable to geomagnetic activity, when charged particles in the space surrounding Earth are energized and transported due to energy input from the Sun.
-Researchers in the Space Science Center use satellite data to create ion temperature maps of the magnetosphere, which help to understand where and how ions are heated by the energy from the Sun and how they’re propelled towards Earth.
-Emerging machine-learning methods are being tested to evaluate their ability to use satellite sensor data to model geomagnetic storms and predict when these disruptions will cause power outages.
-REU students in the Space Science Center will join in the creation of ion temperature maps from satellite sensor data, as well as test new machine learning models.
-Skill development will include satellite data processing, 3D map making, and machine learning methods.
+Researchers in the Space Science Center use satellite- and ground-based sensor data to study the particles and fields in this region of space.
+Emerging machine-learning methods are being tested to evaluate their ability to use these datasets to model geomagnetic storms and predict when these events could cause power outages and other disruptions.
+REU students in the Space Science Center will conduct a project that incorporates one or more of these data sets.
+Skill development may include satellite and/or ground data processing, data visualization, and machine learning methods.